spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-a-route.md

   - /docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-a-route.html
 ---

-This guide shows the process of the API endpoint creation using a custom route.
+This guide shows how you can create an API endpoint using a custom route.

 New Glue lets you create plain routes directly to a controller.
 This might be useful in a variety of cases—for example, building a non-resource-based API or endpoints that do not need or cannot be adapted to use resources.

 Custom routes are based on Symfony routing.

 Let's say you have a Storefront module named `FooApi`, where you want to have a new backend API endpoint `/foo/bar` with GET and POST methods.
-For this, follow these steps:
+To create the new backend API endpoint, follow these steps:

 1. Create a `FooBarController` with the action: